Ask a Marketing Expert

 Before You Start

-Know that all of the components we mention here are for a detailed visual identity, ideal for brands that create a wide variety of content (e.g., interactives, video, motion graphics, etc.).
-Naturally, different brands have different needs (say, a lean startup vs. a global corporation), so it’s important to think about your needs now and how your brand might evolve as you go forward.
+All of the components we mention here are meant to help you build a solid visual identity foundation.
+This includes basics like color and logo, plus additional elements like illustration and data visualization.
+In general, this is ideal for brands that create a wide variety of content (and have a large team of content creators).
+Naturally, every brand is different (e.g., a lean startup vs. a global corporation), so it’s important to think about your needs now and how your brand might evolve as you go forward.

 Brand-Identity-CTA-Regular_CTA 03 1150x1000